amorist/awesome/README.md

 ## Jupyter Notebook

+- [facebookresearch/segment-anything](https://github.com/facebookresearch/segment-anything) - The repository provides code for running inference with the SegmentAnything Model (SAM), links for downloading the trained model checkpoints, and example notebooks that show how to use the model.
 - [RedisAI/vecsim-demo](https://github.com/RedisAI/vecsim-demo) - Explore vector similarity in Redis
 - [gkamradt/langchain-tutorials](https://github.com/gkamradt/langchain-tutorials) - Overview and tutorial of the LangChain Library
 - [JohnNay/llm-lobbyist](https://github.com/JohnNay/llm-lobbyist) - Code for the paper: "Large Language Models as Corporate Lobbyists" (2023).